ram-devsecops/infrastructure-terraform/README.md

     ```
 1. Initialize those env vars
     * `source ./load-env.sh`

-    * NOTE: You should run this command everytime you make changes
+*NOTE: You should reinitialize your env vars in your terminal session every time you make changes to your `~/.terraform-env` file.*

-## Build out the environment
+## Build Out
 Assuming you ran through all the steps above, you can now build things.

 1. `cd ./[env of your choosing]`
 1. Run terragrunt commands
-    * `terragrunt plan # apply, etc.`
+    ```
+    # Clear local cached modules
+    rm -rf ./.terraform

+    # Verify plan looks good
+    terragrunt plan

+    # Apply changes
+    #terragrunt apply # commented out to prevent potentially harmful copy/paste
+    ```
 1. Profit.

+## TODO
+* Restrict `terraform-admin` user's permissions to only the minimum set